 Trello is a collaborative task and project management tool that we use extensively at CivicActions.
-CivicActions has a free team Trello account that we utilize for both internal and client projects.
+CivicActions has a free team Trello account that we use for both internal and client projects.

-Trello is very easy to use, and a robust feature set whose intuitive UI means the features don't get in the way of getting work done.
+The tool is very easy to use, with a robust feature set whose intuitive UI means the features don't get in the way of getting work done.
 It is well documented at https://trello.com/guide, but you probably won't need to read much documentation.

 - Review the getting started guide

 - "Use Trello like a Pro" blog post